Portugal Golden Visa Citizenship Timeline 2026: What the New Nationality Law Means

 The Permanent Residency Safety Net

-Even if citizenship timelines are extended, the right to apply for permanent residency after five years is not affected by the proposed changes.
+Although citizenship timelines have been extended, the right to apply for permanent residency after five years is not affected.
 Permanent residency allows you to live and work in Portugal indefinitely without renewing temporary permits, and provides visa-free travel within the 29-country Schengen area for up to 90 days in any 180-day period.
 It does not grant an EU passport or voting rights, but it provides a stable residency status while you wait for citizenship eligibility.

-In a 10-year scenario, the practical path would be: Years 1-5 on the Golden Visa (temporary residence permit, renewed at Year 2 and Year 4), then apply for permanent residency at Year 5, then wait an additional five years before applying for citizenship at Year 10.
+In a 10-year scenario, the practical path is: Years 1-5 on the Golden Visa (temporary residence permit, renewed at Year 2 and Year 4), then apply for permanent residency at Year 5, then wait until Year 7 (EU/CPLP nationals) or Year 10 (other nationalities) before applying for citizenship.

 Fund Maturity Implications

-This is where the nationality law uncertainty directly affects fund selection.
-Under the current five-year rule, a fund with a six- to eight-year maturity aligns well — your investment is maintained through the citizenship eligibility window with some buffer.
+This is where the new nationality timeline directly affects fund selection.
+Under the old five-year rule — now available only to nationality applications filed on or before 18 May 2026 — a fund with a six- to eight-year maturity aligned well, maintaining the investment through the citizenship eligibility window with some buffer.

-Under a potential 10-year rule, the calculus changes.
-A closed-ended fund with a seven-year maturity would liquidate three years before you reach citizenship eligibility, potentially requiring you to reinvest in another fund to maintain your residency status during the gap.
-Investors planning for a possible 10-year scenario should consider open-ended funds (which allow indefinite holding), funds with longer maturity timelines (eight to ten years), or funds with extension provisions that could bridge the gap.
+Under the seven- to ten-year rule that now applies to new applicants, the calculus changes.
+A closed-ended fund with a seven-year maturity could liquidate before a non-EU/CPLP investor reaches the ten-year citizenship mark, potentially requiring reinvestment to maintain residency status during the gap.
+New applicants should consider open-ended funds (which allow indefinite holding), funds with longer maturity timelines (eight to ten years), or funds with extension provisions that could bridge the gap.

 Speak to a Portugal Golden Visa lawyer